 To deactivate the block editor for specific post types or user roles, use the Disable Gutenberg plugin.
 By default, it will turn off Gutenberg entirely on your WordPress site.
 However, unchecking the Complete Disable option in the plugin settings will deactivate it only for certain roles, posts, templates, or post IDs.

 Alternatively, add a code snippet to your functions.php file.
 Here’s how to do it via hPanel:

-- Using the File Manager, open the public_html folder.
+- Access the File Manager, then open the public_html folder.